The basement offers the perfect living space for a guest room, den, or activity room.

 You’ll need to install the wood burning stove in the right location in your basement for maximum heating effect.

-Unless the wall itself is masonry, the stove will need to have at least three feet of clearance on all sides.
+Unless the wall is masonry, the stove will need at least three feet of clearance on all sides.

 You can install thick metal sheeting on the wall that includes at least a one-inch space.

 This will allow you to move the stove closer to the wall.